Eduardo Saverin

-Eduardo Luiz Saverin (/ˈsævərɪn/ SAV-ər-in, /pt-BR/; born March 19, 1982) is a Brazilian entrepreneur, investor, and philanthropist, known for co-founding Facebook and later establishing the venture capital firm B Capital, which invests in transformative technology & AI, healthcare, and energy & resilience technologies.
-As of October 2025, his net worth is estimated at US$66.6 billion, making him the wealthiest Brazilian and the richest person in Singapore, as well as one of the Top 50 wealthiest people in the world.
+Eduardo Luiz Saverin (/ˈsævərɪn/ SAV-ər-in, /pt-BR/; born March 19, 1982) is a Brazilian entrepreneur, angel investor, and philanthropist known for co-founding Facebook.
+Based in Singapore, he is the co-founder and co-CEO of the venture capital firm B Capital with Raj Ganguly.

+Saverin is the wealthiest Brazilian, with an estimated net worth of US$42.9 billion as of 25 September 2026, according to Forbes, and the 47th richest individual in the world.
+His net worth makes him the wealthiest person in Singapore and the third richest from Latin America.

 Early life and education

-Eduardo Luiz Saverin was born in São Paulo to a wealthy Jewish-Brazilian family, which later moved to Rio de Janeiro.
-Saverin's father, Roberto Saverin, was a businessman working in clothing, shipping, energy, and real estate.
-His mother, Sandra, was a psychologist.
+Eduardo Luiz Saverin was born in São Paulo to a wealthy Jewish-Brazilian family, who later moved to Rio de Janeiro.
+His father, Roberto Saverin, was a businessman working in clothing, shipping, energy, and real estate.
+His mother, Sandra, was a psychologist; she died in 2020.
 He has two siblings.
-His Romanian-born grandfather, Eugenio Saverin (born Eugen Saverin), is the founder of Tip Top, a chain of children's clothing shops.
-In 1993, the family immigrated to the US, settling in Miami, Florida.
-Eduardo Saverin became a naturalized US citizen in 1998, when he was 15-16 years old.
+His Romanian-born grandfather, Eugenio Saverin (born Eugen Saverin), founded Tip Top, a chain of children's clothing shops.
+In 1993, the family emigrated to the US, settling in Miami, Florida.

 Saverin attended Gulliver Preparatory School in Miami.
 He then attended Harvard University, where he was a resident of Eliot House, a member of the Phoenix S.K.
 Club, and president of the Harvard Investment Association.
-While an undergraduate at Harvard, Saverin used his interest in meteorology to predict hurricane patterns and made $300,000 via investment in oil futures.
+While an undergraduate at Harvard, Saverin used his interest in meteorology to predict hurricane patterns and made US$300,000 from investments in oil futures.
 In 2006, Saverin graduated magna cum laude from Harvard University with a Bachelor of Arts in economics.
 He is a member of the Alpha Epsilon Pi fraternity (Eta Psi chapter of Harvard University).